 Content marketing costs less than half as much as traditional ads and results in three times as many leads—given its economic advantages, it’s no surprise that many brands use content like blog posts and articles as a core part of their marketing efforts.
 Company websites with a blog have 97% more links leading traffic their way.

 90% of adults aged 18 to 29 are on social media.
 Instagram, Twitter, Facebook, YouTube, Nextdoor, and Pinterest are some of the most popular platforms.
 Regular social media posts are an inexpensive way to connect with your target audience.

 When it comes to social media marketing, creativity is key.
 Mix it up with live videos, infographics, quotes, cartoons, stats, top ten lists, and links to your webpage content.
 Rapid, relatable responses to comments and questions also demonstrate an investment in your customer base and convey your brand’s vibe.

 What is someone more likely to share with a friend, a traditional ad or a funny video clip?
-More serious ads have their place, but so do quizzes, gifs, and quirky memes.
-It is crucial to know your audience with this route though, as what is humorous to one group may be confusing or offensive to another.
+More serious ads have their place, but so do quizzes, GIFs, and quirky memes.
+It’s crucial to know your audience with this route though, as what is humorous to one group may be confusing or offensive to another.

 The key to successful top of the funnel marketing is segmentation, or designing a campaign to reach a subgroup of your target audience.

 Define a group that has similar preferences, habits, and needs.
 Conduct market research to find your target audience and use tools such as Google In-Market Audiences and Custom Affinity Audiences to find out who is clicking ads and searching for words related to your niche.

 Use that data to create a buyer persona, a sketch of a character that represents a segment of your target audience.
 This gives you a clear picture of the kind of person you are communicating with.
 What do they want?
 What kind of ad layout appeals to them?